ONTOKEN/ontoken-assets/README.md

 ## Usage
 The logo can be used for:
-- Polygonscan / Etherscan Token Info Update
+- Polygonscan Token Info Update
 - Wallet integrations (TrustWallet, MetaMask, etc.)
 - Exchanges and listings